Flotomate/product_docs/source/quick-setup/quick-installation-steps.rst

 - :ref:`Windows Agent Installation Guide`
 - :ref:`Ubuntu Linux Agent Installation/Uninstallation Guide`
 - :ref:`Mac-OS Agent Installation Guide`

+Along with the agent, you also have to install the agent monitor, which is a separate piece of software.
+This software allows for the automatic upgrade of the main agent application.
+Follow guide 7 for the installation process.

 Agent Self-Upgrade Feature (Guide 7)
 ====================================